ministryofjustice/fb-example-service/README.md

 ## Usage

-The easiest way to get this form up and running is to use the [`Form Builder Editor Console`](https://github.com/ministryofjustice/fb-editor-console-electron).
+The simplest way to run this form is to use the [`Form Builder Editor Console`](https://github.com/ministryofjustice/fb-editor-console-electron).

 It can be downloaded [here](https://github.com/ministryofjustice/fb-editor-console-electron/releases)

+NB. the Console app is currently Mac-only and is unsigned

 - Open the app and wait for installation to complete
 - Click `Add existing form`